Anglo-Saxon runes: Usage and culture

 A rune in Old English could be called a rūnstæf (perhaps meaning something along the lines of "mystery letter" or "whisper letter"), or simply rūn.

 Futhorc inscriptions hold diverse styles and contents.
 Ochre has been detected on at least one English runestone, implying its runes were once painted.
-Bind runes are not uncommon in futhorc (relative to its small corpus), and were seemingly used most often to ensure the runes would fit in a limited space.
+Bind runes are common in futhorc (relative to its small corpus), and were seemingly used most often to ensure the runes would fit in a limited space.
 Futhorc logography is attested to in a few manuscripts.
 This was done by having a rune stand for its name, or a similar sounding word.
 In the sole extant manuscript of the poem Beowulf, the ēðel rune was used as a logogram for the word ēðel (meaning "homeland", or "estate").
 Both the Hackness Stone and Codex Vindobonensis 795 attest to futhorc Cipher runes.
 In one manuscript (Corpus Christi College, MS 041) a writer seems to have used futhorc runes like Roman numerals, writing ᛉᛁᛁ⁊ᛉᛉᛉᛋᚹᛁᚦᚩᚱ, which likely means "12&30 more".

 There is some evidence of futhorc rune magic.
 The possibly magical alu sequence seems to appear on an urn found at Spong Hill in spiegelrunes (runes whose shapes are mirrored).
 In a tale from Bede's Ecclesiastical History (written in Latin), a man named Imma cannot be bound by his captors and is asked if he is using "litteras solutorias" (loosening letters) to break his binds.
 In one Old English translation of the passage, Imma is asked if he is using "drycraft" (magic, druidcraft) or "runestaves" to break his binds.
 Furthermore, futhorc rings have been found with what appear to be enchanted inscriptions for the stanching of blood.